 As described in Notes 1 and 4 to the consolidated financial statements, the Company's property, plant and equipment, net of accumulated depreciation was \$24.3 million as of December 31, 2022.
 Long-lived assets are reviewed for impairment whenever factors or changes in circumstances indicate that the carrying values of long-lived assets, including property, plant and equipment, may not be recoverable.
 Long-lived asset recoverability is measured by comparing the carrying value of the asset group with its estimated future undiscounted pre-tax cash flows over the remaining life of the primary long-lived asset of the asset group.
 If the carrying value exceeds the estimated future undiscounted cash flows as part of the recoverability assessment, an impairment charge is recognized equal to the difference between carrying value and fair value of the asset group.
 The impairment charge is allocated to the underlying long-lived assets in the asset group on a relative carrying value basis; however, carrying value after allocated impairment is subject to a floor of fair value on an individual asset basis.
-As disclosed by management, during the third quarter of 2022, management determined that impairment indicators were present and accordingly, assessed its long-lived assets for recoverability and recorded a non-cash impairment charge of \$72.1 million related to property, plant and equipment.
+As disclosed by management, during the third quarter of 2022, management charge of \$72.1 million related to property, plant and equipment.
 The fair values of the Company's asset groups were determined using a discounted cash flow model.
 Significant inputs included discount rates, forecasted revenue growth, and forecasted operating expenses.